 Do You Really Need That Much Money Now?

 By Kevin Vela

-Caveat – the advice changes distinctly depending on the stage of the company – this is not one-size fits all.
+Caveat – the advice changes distinctly depending on the stage of the company; this is not one-size fits all.
 This post is targeted towards the guys past friends and family, but not quite to Series A.

 Let’s assume that ACME really only needs $250k.
 At the same $1M valuation and $250k investment, ACME has now sold 20% of the company at a post-money valuation of $1.25M.
 If ACME can take that $250k and get to recurring revenue, or hit some other important milestones, it’s reasonable to think that ACME‘s valuation can double in 6 months to $2.5M.
 Let’s say ACME now needs another $250k.
-At this point in the company life cycle, that $250k will only cost ACME 9%, which means that ACME gave up an aggregate of 29% of the company over these last two rounds, instead of 33%, to raise a total of $500k.
+At this point in the company lifecycle, that $250k will only cost ACME 9%, which means that ACME gave up an aggregate of 29% of the company over these last two rounds, instead of 33%, to raise a total of $500k.
 If ACME’s valuation increased by even more prior to this round, then the cost in terms of equity is even less.

-Thus, when you get to a point that you’re ready for your first real round, there’s a good chance that the valuation won’t be as high as you had hoped.
-So try to take the bare minimum of what you need, and drive up that valuation up for your next round.
+Again, I know that this is oversimplifying the process, and every raise is different.
+But I do see scenarios similar to the one above on a regular basis.
+Thus, when you get to a point where you’re ready for your first real round, there’s a good chance that the valuation won’t be as high as you had hoped.
+So try to take the bare minimum of what you need, and drive that valuation up for your next round.